-In a private interview, The Observer questionned the chairman on the way the decision
+In a private interview, The

+Observer questionned the chairman on the way the decision

 was reached by the Executive

 were physically present in the

 same room, for the vote.
+The fifth

-The fifth (Robert Cahill) I personally
+(Robert Cahill) I personally contacted," she responded.

-Cahill however, last Monday in

 a telephone interview with The

 Observer, denied he was con-

 Some students had felt that

-voted

-against

 even if P. Jordan Hamel (the only

 layman supposedly present at the

-suspension of unification, the
+meeting) voted against suspension of unification, the

 three sisters on the committee,

-Mother Olivette, Sr. Gerald Hartney, community treasurer,
+Mother Olivette, Sr. Gerald

+Hartney, community treasurer,
-and Sr. Alma, acting college

-president could have made the
+and Sr. Alma, acting college president could have made the

 decision with their bloc of votes.